Great American Picnic July 4, 2023

 The City and County of Broomfield encourages you to help the environment this year while saving yourself time!
 Make a party of your evening with us and carpool with family and friends to the event!
 Carpooling not only reduces traffic congestion in the parking areas, it is environmentally friendly, reduces stress and increases your time to have fun!

 Fireworks Lighting System and Weather Notifications

 Residents are reminded that weather conditions always play a role in this annual event.
-Should the display be delayed or stopped due to safety concerns, announcements will be made over the public address system and stop lights in the field will reflect the status of the fireworks display.
-Rain date for fireworks ONLY will be July 5 approximately 9:30 p.m.
+Should the display be delayed or stopped due to safety concerns, announcements will be made over the public address system, social media will post updates and stop lights in the field will reflect the status of the fireworks display.
+No rain date for fireworks.

 A lighting system, located as close to fireworks firing area as possible, will inform viewers of the status of the fireworks show.
 Weather permitting, green means the show is a “go.”
 Yellow indicates it is in a holding pattern, and red indicates that due to weather concerns the firework show is cancelled.

-For real-time updates on weather status, please check our Facebook or Twitter pages.
+For real-time updates on weather status, please check our Twitter page.

 The following items are not allowed in the park:

 - Charcoal Grills (Propane grills are allowed, but not on artificial turf fields.)